This on-line version contains links, where appropriate, to supporting information that the reader may find useful.

 The registration fee for individual players is $80 for first and second grade leagues and $110 for third through eighth grade leagues.
 Rookie league don't play tournment games and only use one referee; other leagues use two, which explains the cost difference.

 IF on-line LATE registration becomes available, an additional $20 per child is required. (see note following “Where and When Can I Sign Up?”).
-We will refund a player’s registration fee, less $10 for handling, up until the close of registration on November 13th.
 Please note that after November 13th, no refunds are possible.